 But what about the studies that show that coffee may protect against type 2 diabetes?

-A year ago, The Journal of the American Medical Association reported that people who drank at least had a nearly 30% lower risk of developing type 2 diabetes.
+A year ago, The Journal of the American Medical Association reported that people who drank at least 3-4 cups of coffee per day3-4 cups of coffee per day had a nearly 30% lower risk of developing type 2 diabetes.

 Here's the catch.
 In the new study, caffeine came from a pill.
 But most people get their caffeine from drinks that have other ingredients.